AdobeDocs/uix/src/pages/services/aem-universal-editor/api/data/index.md

   - https://github.com/AdobeDocs/uix
 ---

+# Learn how to exchange data between Universal Editor and your extension

 As we develop extensions for the Universal Editor, it's essential to facilitate data exchange between the editor and the extension.
 There are two main categories of data involved:
 - User-specific information, like IMS organization.